-- Students will be required to turn in a weekly report for each Sunday they attend. - Attendance must be verified on the weekly report form by an on-sight "sponsor." - 2.
-Field Assignment-each student will be required to attend a regular field assignment at least ten (10) weeks during each semester. - Students must choose and participate in field assignment at a site approved by the college. - Students will be "overseen" by a "Field Supervisor" in sites other than churches and will be overseen by Pastors if serving within churches. - Students will be required to file a weekly report on their field experience. - At the end of each semester, the student AND their supervisor will fill out an "evaluation" of their experience and progress. - 3.
-Chapel Attendance each student is required to attend at least 15 chapel services during the semester for Fall 2018 and Spring 2019.
+Students will be required to turn in a bi-weekly report for each Sunday they attend.
+Attendance must be verified on the weekly report form by an on-sight "sponsor."

+2. Field Assignment-each student will be required to attend a regular field assignment at least ten (10) weeks during each semester.

+Students must choose and participate in field assignment at a site approved by the college.
+These assignments will be "overseen" by a "Field Supervisor" in sites other than churches and will be overseen by Pastors if serving within churches.
+Students will be required to file a weekly report on their field experience.
+At the end of each semester, the student AND their supervisor will fill out an "evaluation" of their experience and progress.

+3. Chapel Attendance

+Each student is required to attend at least 4 chapel services during each semester.
 Upon completion of these requirements, a student will be rewarded on a Satisfactory/Unsatisfactory basis and will receive Pass [P] or Fail [F] for Christian Ministry.